AVEVA/AVEVA-Samples-CloudOperations/README.md

         <a href="docs/DATA_VIEWS.md"> Data Views </a>
       </b>
       <br />
-      These samples highlight basic operations of Data Views for OCS, including creation, updating, getting data from and deletion of Data Views.
+      These samples highlight basic operations of Data Views for ADH, including creation, updating, getting data from and deletion of Data Views.
       <a href="docs/DATA_VIEWS.md">Details</a>
       <br />